Saturday, November 23, 2024

 Not only that, but the new trains come with a special stock of bigger logo glassware, bringing an end to the disposable plastic cups so often used through the years.
 The service crews have gotten brand-new and more versatile service trolleys as well as all the other changes.

 Looking at the car as a whole, the most noticeable change sees the old enclosed luggage bins replaced by open glass shelves with a slight lip on the outer edge to hold bags in place.
 The more modern and brighter overhead lighting eliminates the dull, dingy feeling which you got at times in the older cars.
-Next we have to thank VIA for the overhead electronic display signs which display train number, car number, station details, and other information, alternately in French and English -- continually updated as the trip progresses.
-Each car has several signs throughout the car.
+Next we have to thank VIA for the overhead electronic display signs which display train number, car number, station details, and other information, alternately in French and English, continually updated as the trip progresses.
+There are several signs spaced throughout each car.

 This view gives you a better impression of the improved space under the seats, and of the width of the aisle.
 You can also see here the grab handles on the aisle side of every seat to help people moving up and down the train.